Brian Brennan (author)

-Brian Anthony Brennan (born October 4, 1943) is an Irish-Canadian author and historian who specializes in books about the colourful personalities of Western Canada's past.
+Brian Anthony Brennan (October 4, 1943 - February 21, 2021) was an Irish-Canadian author and historian who specialized in books about the colourful personalities of Western Canada's past.

-Born in Dublin, Ireland, he migrated to Canada in 1966 and has lived in Calgary, Alberta, since 1974.
+Born in Dublin, Ireland, he migrated to Canada in 1966 and had lived in Calgary, Alberta, since 1974.
 He spent 25 years as a staff writer with the Calgary Herald writing columns and feature stories.

 Brennan was part of an attempt by the Communications, Energy and Paperworkers Union of Canada to organize a union local for the newsroom and negotiate a first contract with the Calgary Herald.
 Before and during the eight-month strike by journalists in 1999 and 2000, Brennan was a member of the union's bargaining committee.
 When the strike ended in June 2000 with the dissolution of the union, he left the Herald to devote himself full-time to writing books.
 He was the first winner of the Dave Greber Freelance Writers Award, presented in 2004 for his book Romancing the Rockies.

 A longtime National Council member of The Writers' Union of Canada, he quit the union in 2018 when the union executive supported a decision by the editor of the union magazine to kill a story about a writers' conference in San Miguel de Allende Mexico that she had commissioned Brennan to write.